 .
 Select "New User Registration", then "K-12 Schools".
 Follow the registration instructions from there.
 Use the GFS student ID number for each child, which has been sent to parents in an email.
 (If you need the student ID number, call your division's administrative assistant.)

 GFS operates morning and afternoon shuttle buses to specific locations in Philadelphia and surrounding suburbs.
+(Click here to see photos of our transportation staff.)
 There are also transportation options provided by the Philadelphia School District and suburban districts.
-All forms and additional information can found in the K-12 section in the righthand column of this page.
-Please refer to the link below for additional information.
+All forms and additional information can found in the K-12 section in the right-hand column of this page.
 Forms may be brought to the front desk of the Main Building, or mailed to: Transportation Department, Germantown Friends School, 31 W. Coulter St., Philadelphia, PA 19144.

 Shuttle Driver Information